Donnie Andrews: The Wire

-By 1998, Burns and Simon, as well as the lead prosecutor who obtained Andrews' conviction, began to lobby for Andrews' release from prison.
+By 1998, Burns and David Simon, as well as the lead prosecutor who obtained Andrews' conviction, began to lobby for Andrews' release from prison.
 While Andrews was in prison, Simon sent him copies of the newspaper, and Andrews in turn gave Simon a wealth of information about crimes taking place in Baltimore.
 Simon named Andrews a consultant on The Wire, a critically acclaimed HBO series about crime in Baltimore which ran from 2002 to 2008.
 Simon used Andrews as one of the inspirations for the character Omar Little, a stickup artist who never targeted innocent bystanders.